Jersey Dairy Cattle Special Characteristics

 Exceptional Milk Quality: High Butterfat and Protein

 The hallmark characteristic of Jersey cattle is the exceptional quality of their milk.
-Compared to other breeds, Jersey milk is significantly higher in butterfat and protein, leading to a richer, creamier texture and increased cheese-making potential.
+Compared to other breeds, Jersey milk is significantly higher in butterfat and protein, leading to a richer, creamier texture and increased cheese-making potential That's the part that actually makes a difference..

 • High Butterfat Content: Jersey milk typically boasts a butterfat content of 4.8% to 6%, substantially higher than the average of other dairy breeds.
 This high butterfat content is crucial for producing high-quality dairy products like butter, cheese, and ice cream.